 Insert Table 1 Here

 The 7-step HCAMP protocol has previously been evaluated and identified an average RTL duration of 13 days and RTP duration time of 20.2 days (Tamura et al., 2020).
 In addition to data on RTL and RTP outcomes, HCAMP maintains a large database of Immediate Postconcussion Assessment and Cognitive Testing (ImPACT; ImPACT Applications, Inc, San Diego, CA) spanning 13 years.
 As the state of the research has called for a greater understanding of symptom and clinical profiles (Harmon et al., 2019), we determined it was necessary to retrospectively analyze Post-Concussion Symptom Scale (PCSS) results obtained at the time of ImPACT testing to contribute to the knowledge base on how symptom reporting can drive RTL intervention.
 Additionally, we were interested in evaluating whether the symptom severity trends obtained from the HCAMP data were consistent with findings from previous studies.

+The purpose of this retrospective analysis was to investigate the characteristic of symptoms during concussion recovery and to investigate how symptoms clusters interacted across gender.
 Specifically, we hypothesized that cognitive symptoms would be rated with high severity relative to other symptom clusters and that females would rate symptoms with higher severity compared to males across all symptom clusters.
-We additionally hypothesized that symptom severity would be highest immediately after the injury and decrease over time as measured by repeated testing.
+We additionally hypothesized that symptom severity would be highest immediately after the injury during post test 1and decrease over time as measured by repeated testing.

 Methods